cu-mkp/manuscript-object/README.md

     ...
 ```

 5. Run `python3 -m pipenv install` to install dependencies to the pipenv shell.
+If you get a version error, try `python3 -m pipenv install --python [VERSION]`, where [VERSION] is the version of Python you just installed (e.g. 3.7.4).

 6. To enter the pipenv shell, run `python3 -m pipenv shell`.
 To exit, press ^D or type `exit`.
 Inside the pipenv shell, all outside dependencies for the repository are installed.